The-File/SK-Fixed/README.md

 and assumed internal JDK APIs are illegal to be utilized via reflection.
 You can manually break this still via "--add-opens" or "--add-exports" commands.
 5. For linux, recompile libfroth to be 64 bit, and distribute updated steam_api libs.

-# Looking for the netcode tweaked Spiral Knights?

- This has been moved to https://github.com/The-File/SK-Tweaks